GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The *GMT* package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the file in the *GMT* directory or the for more details.
+See the file ``LICENSE.TXT`` in the *GMT* directory or the for more details.

 Permission is granted to make and distribute verbatim copies of this